 In the finale, we saw a return of Waarts’ agility and speed as he and the orchestra flew to a rousing finale.
 The audience leapt to their feet to give him what is sure to be one of many standing ovations in what is sure to be a stellar career.Daily RepublicCritical Acclaim

-In June 2018, Stephen recorded his debut recital album for Rubicon Classics with pianist Gabriele Carcano, featuring works by Schumann and Bartók – composers he champions – and the album will be released in November 2018.
-Stephen will also be collaborating on a Hindemith recording project with Christoph Eschenbach for Ondine Classics.
+Waarts released his debut recital album for Rubicon Classics in November 2018, with pianist Gabriele Carcano, featuring works by Schumann and Bartók.
+He has also recently collaborated on a Hindemith recording project with Christoph Eschenbach for Ondine Classics.

 His prize-winning success at the 2015 Queen Elisabeth Competition – including securing the majority vote of the television audience – boosted international attention.
 In March 2017 he was awarded the prestigious Avery Fisher Career Grant.
-Following his debut at the Festspiele Mecklenburg-Vorpommern in 2017, Stephen was awarded the 2017 soloist prize which will be presented in September 2018.
 In 2015, he was awarded the Mozart Gesellschaft Dortmund scholarship following his appearance at the Krzyżowa-Music Festival.

-Stephen is currently at the Kronberg Academy studying under Mihaela Martin and recently graduated with a Bachelor’s degree from the Curtis Institute, Philadelphia where he studied under Aaron Rosand.
+Waarts is currently at the Kronberg Academy, studying under Mihaela Martin.
+He graduated with a Bachelor’s degree from the Curtis Institute, Philadelphia, where he studied under Aaron Rosand.
 Prior to this he worked with Itzhak Perlman at the Perlman Music Program and Li Lin at the San Francisco Conservatory.
 In 2013 he won the Young Concert Artists International Auditions in New York, aged just 17.
 He was also prize-winner at the 2013 Montreal International Competition and won first prize at the 2014 Menuhin Competition.
 Stephen is part of the Development Programme of the Orpheum Foundation for the Advancement of Young Soloists.